YOU MIGHT ALSO LIKE

 Where are you?
 What are you doing?
 What else is there?
 You can create a little narrative in your boudoir selfie to make it more interesting.
 Or at least check the background for things (like the dog hair filled vacuum I missed in the back of some of mine 😂

-You can use your actual camera, of course, but a phone is perfect for doing boudoir photography yourself.
+You can use your actual camera, of course, but a phone is perfect for doing boudoir photography yourself – which is what I did here.
 The front-facing cameras on most of our phones are set to wide-angle – which is not the best for taking portraits when you can only hold the camera at arm’s length from your face.
 But it is awesome for checking out lighting and finding the right place to position yourself and the camera.
 Self-timers come in handy here.

 Give yourself some room to play.
 Don’t let your arm length limit the variety of images you can get!
 Flip your phone to the front-facing camera, prop it up on a chair/ladder/windowsill and put on the 3 or 10-second timer.